-During any period of sickness on reduced contractual pay or no pay, any pre-existing AVC / SCAVC contracts entered into after 31 March 2014 remain payable only whilst there is enough pay to cover them (unless the member, or the employer in the case of a SCAVC, elects to end the contract).
+During any period of sickness on reduced contractual pay or no pay, any preexisting AVC / SCAVCAVC / SCAVC contracts entered into after 31 March 2014 remain payable only whilst there is enough pay to cover them (unless the member, or the employer in the case of a SCAVC, elects to end the contract).
 The payments need to be added to the EAVC CAC and, as appropriate, RAVC CARC cumulatives for that job.

-No AVC / SCAVC contributions are payable whilst the employee is on no pay and nothing is to be added to the EAVC CAC or, as appropriate, RAVC CARC cumulatives for that job when the employee is on no pay.
+No AVC / SCAVC / SCAVC contributions are payable whilst the employee is on no pay and nothing is to be added to the EAVC CACEAVC CAC or, as appropriate, RAVC CARC RAVC CARC cumulatives for that job when the employee is on no pay.

-Note that the employer element of a SCAVC in respect of pension sacrifice is not payable in full where the employee is on reduced or no pay ie during the half pay period the employer contribution is half and during the no pay period the employer makes no contribution (this is the line taken by Northumberland CC who were the first authority we were aware of to introduce a salary sacrifice AVC arrangement).
+Note that The employer element of a SCAVCSCAVC in respect of pension sacrifice is not payable in full where the employee is on reduced or no pay ie. During the half pay period, the employer contribution is half and during the no pay period the employer makes no contribution-(...
+This is the line taken by Northumberland CC who were the first authority we were aware of to introduce a salary sacrifice AVCAVC arrangement)-.

-During any period of relevant child related leave (ordinary maternity, paternity or adoption leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing AVC / SCAVC contracts entered into after 31 March 2014 remain payable (unless the member, or the employer in the case of a SCAVC, elects to end the contract) whilst there is enough pay to cover them.
+During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing AVC/SCAVC/SCAVC contracts entered into after 31 March 2014 remain payable (whilst there is enough pay to cover them, unless the member, or the employer in the case of a SCAVCSCAVC, elects to end the contract) whilst there is enough pay to cover them.

-The payments made need to be added to the EAVC CAC and, as appropriate, RAVC CARC cumulatives for that job.
-Note that the employer element of SCAVC in respect of pension sacrifice must continue to be paid in full on APP or, for any days during the relevant child related leave period where pay received is greater than APP, on the pay received and added to the RAVC CARC cumulative for that job.
+The payments made need to be added to the EAVC CACEAVC CAC and, as appropriate, RAVC CARCRAVC CARC cumulatives for that job.
+Note that The employer element of SCAVCSCAVC in respect of pension sacrifice must continue to be paid in full on APPAPP or, for any days during the relevant child related leave period where pay received is greater than APPAPP, on the pay received and added to the RAVC CARCRAVC CARC cumulative for that job.